 This is also important if you plan on wearing toe shoes for hiking or trail running.
 If the shoes get wet, they’ll dry more quickly and won’t add extra weight from the absorbed moisture.

-If you’re looking for a toe shoe that you can lift and work out in, I recommend the Vibram Five Fingers V-Train 2.0.
+If you’re looking for a great toe shoe to lift and work out in, I recommend the Vibram Five Fingers V-Train 2.0.
 They’re sturdy, have a lot of traction, and can be worn in the gym as well as for outdoor sports.

-For a more affordable option, I recommend the WHITIN Cross-Trainer.
+For a more affordable toe shoe, I recommend the WHITIN Cross-Trainer.
 They’re a well-made shoe for the price, and many reviewers praise them for their durability.

-If you’re looking for a more traditional training shoe, check out my article 5 Best Shoes for Both Running and Lifting for more shoe recommendations.
+Not convinced toe shoes are for you?
+Check out my article 5 Best Shoes for Both Running and Lifting for more shoe recommendations.